USA & Canada: North American Expedition Overview

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family-run hotels where we establish personal relationships with the owners.
 All accommodations on this trip have been selected to ensure quality while still maintaining character of the places we are visiting.
 All hotels or dorms are guaranteed to be clean, safe, and equipped with 24 hour security.

-In Denver, we’ll stay downtown to give us access to all the food and entertainment options available.
-In Glenwood Springs, our hotel will be walking distance from the largest hot spring in America.
 The accommodations in Moab are sure to satisfy the adventurous spirit in all.
 We’ll be staying in “glamping” style canvas tents equipped with cots, sheets, bathrooms, and more.
 In Jackson, we’ll stay in a lodge located close to downtown so we can take in everything the quaint city has to offer while still accessing the Grand Tetons.
 In Yellowstone, we’ll use the same glamping style canvas platform tents to get the rustic experience of visiting the National Parks without roughing it!
 Just west of Glacier National Park we’ll stay in an awesome cabin resort equipped with its own swimming pool and plethora of activities.

 In Calgary, we’ll stay at a downtown location convenient to restaurants and the park.
 In Banff, we’ll stay close to downtown in a quaint lodge.
 In Golden, a unique hotel in historic downtown will be our home for two nights.
 Our accommodation in Ashcroft is the most unique of all.
 We’ll spend two nights in on a family owned ranch in the middle of British Columbia.
 In Whistler, we’ll stay at a beautiful resort right off the mountain.